alecomedhanie/alecomedhanie/README.md

-# 👋 Hi, I'm Alexander Berhe!
+# 👋 Hi, I'm Alexander!

 I'm a **DevOps Engineer** passionate about automating infrastructure, building scalable cloud environments, and delivering software faster.
 With over 3 years of experience, I specialize in cloud solutions, CI/CD pipelines, and container orchestration.